DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.4.0.md

 - Before, rooms ALWAYS gave a reward.
 Now they have a chance to
 - Before, rooms would only give mana essence as a reward.
 Now, they can also drop like 10 health.

+## Notifications
+- There is now a notification system in the game that allows for temporary messages to be displayed on-screen
+- Right now, there are 2 notification types: Announcements and Spell notifications
+- Announcements are large banners displayed at the top of the screen for several seconds.
+Right now, they are used to display whenever Allister enters a new part of Avern